LeCoderCat/ssh-cisco-devices/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/LeCoderCat/SSHCiscoDevices)

 # ssh-cisco-devices
-Example code to SSH and perform CLI commands on Cisco Devices The files contain an example for login using SSH on DNA Center and Prime infrastructure and execute a command.
+Example code to SSH and perform CLI commands on Cisco Devices.
+The files included on this repository contain examples on loging in using paramiko package to SSH on DNA Center and Prime infrastructure and execute command(s).

 ## How to run
 All the scripts should be run on the terminal on a device that has python 2 and the required python packages installed.